“Masterful and amazing!” ~ Tampa Acoustic Music Exchange

 The legendary Sneezy Waters is another national treasure.
 From his early years performing with the likes of Bruce Cockburn, Susan Jains and many others to “His Excellent Band” with which he toured to every province and territory in the 1970’s.
 He is perhaps most well known for his title role in Hank Williams – The Show He Never Gave, which toured across Canada, the United States and Europe.
 He won the Best Actor award at the 3e Festival du Film Musical in Grenoble, France for his role in the film version of the Hank show.
 An expression of his long friendship with Jackie Washington including getting Jackie to appear in the film and sing “Mind Your Own Business”.

 Chris Whiteley has carved a unique path playing trumpet and swing music in the folk world, making a mark as a songwriter in the blues world and is most often seen performing these days with his wife, the wonderful singer Diana Braithwaite.
 Chris has won multiple Maple Blues Awards as a horn player, songwriter and winner of the Blues With A Feeling Lifetime Achievement honour.
 He played with Jackie Washington many times, including on most of his recordings and embodies that positive attitude to life.

 Victor Bateman is a highly accomplished string bass player.
 He has led his own contemporary jazz ensembles, large improvised music groups and along with the late Justin Haynes and David Baxter, Another Country, a wacky group that pushed the envelope of country music.
-He has recorded with many people including the Whiteley Brothers and he currently tours with Murray MacLachlan.
-He plays bass on most of the cuts on “The World Of Jackie Washington”.
+He’s recorded with many people including the Whiteley Brothers and he currently tours with Murray MacLachlan.
+Victor plays bass on most of the tracks on “The World Of Jackie Washington”.